Abhinavgundapaneni/DSA/dsa-problems/Trees/editorials/TRE-001-campus-directory-multi-tree.md

     return [pre_order, in_order, post_order]

 def structural_identical(n1, t1, n2, t2):
+    # Different number of nodes means not identical
+    if n1 != n2:
+        return False
     if n1 == 0 and n2 == 0:
         return True
     if n1 == 0 or n2 == 0: